Learn the extensive history of Saratoga Springs’s natural mineral springs created millions of years ago.

 Next, we visited the beautiful Hall of Springs and Reflecting Pool.

-Constructed in the early 1930s and proclaimed one of the most beautiful buildings in America, the Hall signified the prominent beginning of spa development.
-With gratitude to President Franklin Roosevelt for preserving the Saratoga Springs Mineral Water area, bathhouses such as the Lincoln Bath House and Roosevelt Baths were created to protect and promote bathing in tempered effervescent mineral water.
-Known widely as “taking the cure” (associated with tension relief, rejuvenation, assumed healing, and medicinal benefits naturally), mineral water from the Geyser, Hathorn, and Coesa Springs was piped in for visitors to consume while walking or listening to live orchestra music.
+Constructed in the early 1930s and proclaimed as one of the most beautiful buildings in America, the Hall signified the prominent beginning of spa development.
+President Franklin Roosevelt helped to preserve the Saratoga Springs Mineral Water area, and bathhouses such as the Lincoln Bath House and Roosevelt Baths were named after him in gratitude.
+The baths were created to protect and promote bathing in tempered effervescent mineral water.
+Known widely as “taking the cure,” bathing experiences were associated with tension relief, rejuvenation, assumed healing, and natural medicinal benefits.
+Mineral water from the Geyser, Hathorn, and Coesa Springs is piped in for visitors to consume while walking or listening to live orchestra music.

 Hall of Springs and Reflecting Pool

-Hall of Springs and Reflecting Pool Circa early 1930s.
-This building signified the marked beginning of the spa development benefitting the mind and the body.
+Hall of Springs and Reflecting Pool, circa the early 1930s.
+This building signified the marked beginning of spa development and its benefits for mind and body.

 To learn more about Saratoga Springs’ History, visit discoversaratoga.org.